pingidentity/pingidentity-devops-getting-started/docs/reference/troubleshooting.md

 1. A bad Docker image.
 Pull the Docker image again to verify.

 1. Network connectivity to the license server is blocked.
-To test this, from the machine that's running the container, enter:
+To test this, on the machine that is running the container, run:

       ```shell
       curl -k https://license.pingidentity.com/devops/license
       ```

-      If the license server is accessible, you receive an error similar to this:
+      If the license server is reachable, you will receive an error similar to this example:

       ```shell
       { "error":"missing devops-user header" }